Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Experimental Design

 \section{Experimental Design}

 We distribute polarization-entangled photon pairs between Northwestern University in Evanston and StarLight International/National Communications Exchange Facility in Chicago, as illustrated in the conceptual diagram in Fig.~\ref{exp_concept}.
-We generate O\nobreakdash-band polarization-entangled photons with a 1290\nobreakdash-nm signal and 1310\nobreakdash-nm idler.
-The 1290\nobreakdash-nm photon is distributed over a 24.4\nobreakdash-km installed optical fiber alongside 1.6\,Tbps of co-propagating state-of-the-art fully-loaded C\nobreakdash-band conventional telecommunications and a bidirectional synchronization signal that enables synchronous photon counting between remote measurement nodes.
+We generate O\nobreakdash-band polarization-entangled photons and select a 1290\nobreakdash-nm signal and 1310\nobreakdash-nm idler through narrow spectral filtering.
+The 1290\nobreakdash-nm photon is distributed over a standard 24.4\nobreakdash-km installed optical fiber (SMF\nobreakdash-28) alongside 1.6\,Tbps of co-propagating state-of-the-art fully-loaded C\nobreakdash-band conventional telecommunications and a bidirectional L\nobreakdash-band synchronization signal that enables high\nobreakdash-precision synchronous photon counting between remote time-to-digital converters (TDCs).
 The Chicago measurement node is housed at the StarLight facility, which is a 24/7 production communications exchange and a pioneering advanced network infrastructure in Chicago, serving as a major hub for global research and education networking, integrating high-performance optical networks with software-defined networking for scientific discovery and data-intensive research~\cite{starlight}.
 We operate both the quantum and classical components of our system at the StarLight node under standard operating conditions for a communications exchange facility, as would be necessary for a fully-implemented quantum network within existing classical infrastructure.